Salt marsh: Basic information

 Salt marshes occur on low-energy shorelines in temperate and high-latitudes which can be stable, emerging, or submerging depending if the sedimentation is greater, equal to, or lower than relative sea level rise (subsidence rate plus sea level change), respectively.
 Commonly these shorelines consist of mud or sand flats (known also as tidal flats or abbreviated to mudflats) which are nourished with sediment from inflowing rivers and streams.
 These typically include sheltered environments such as embankments, estuaries and the leeward side of barrier islands and spits.
 In the tropics and sub-tropics they are replaced by mangroves; an area that differs from a salt marsh in that instead of herbaceous plants, they are dominated by salt-tolerant trees.

 Most salt marshes have a low topography with low elevations but a vast wide area, making them hugely popular for human populations.

 Salt marshes are located among different landforms based on their physical and geomorphological settings.
 Such marsh landforms include deltaic marshes, estuarine, back-barrier, open coast, embayments and drowned-valley marshes.
 Deltaic marshes are associated with large rivers where many occur in Southern Europe such as the Camargue, France in the Rhône delta or the Ebro delta in Spain.
-They are also extensive within the rivers of the Mississippi Delta in the United States.
+They are also extensive within the rivers of the Mississippi River Delta in the United States.
 In New Zealand, most salt marshes occur at the head of estuaries in areas where there is little wave action and high sedimentation.
 Such marshes are located in Awhitu Regional Park in Auckland, the Manawatū Estuary, and the Avon Heathcote Estuary / Ihutai in Christchurch.
 Back-barrier marshes are sensitive to the reshaping of barriers in the landward side of which they have been formed.
 They are common along much of the eastern coast of the United States and the Frisian Islands.
 Large, shallow coastal embayments can hold salt marshes with examples including Morecambe Bay and Portsmouth in Britain and the Bay of Fundy in North America.

 Salt marshes are sometimes included in lagoons, and the difference is not very marked; the Venetian Lagoon in Italy, for example, is made up of these sorts of animals and or living organisms belonging to this ecosystem.
 They have a big impact on the biodiversity of the area.
 Salt marsh ecology involves complex food webs which include primary producers (vascular plants, macroalgae, diatoms, epiphytes, and phytoplankton), primary consumers (zooplankton, macrozoa, molluscs, insects), and secondary consumers.

 The low physical energy and high grasses provide a refuge for animals.
 Many marine fish use salt marshes as nursery grounds for their young before they move to open waters.
 Birds may raise their young among the high grasses, because the marsh provides both sanctuary from predators and abundant food sources which include fish trapped in pools, insects, shellfish, and worms.